While developing talent is important, recruitment remains a vital yet notoriously difficult business function.

 Sometimes the timing just isn’t right and, for one reason or another, a candidate that’s entered your hiring process will drop out or miss out on the role.

 But that doesn’t mean that they won’t be a great fit for something else later down the line.
-That’s why it’s important to keep their details on file (within the limits of compliance) as a pool of potential candidates who’ve already interacted with your brand.
+That’s why it’s important to keep their details on file (within the limits of recruiting compliance regulations) as a pool of potential candidates who’ve already interacted with your brand.

 Recruiting software such as applicant tracking systems will often have a candidate database feature to make this easier.

-You can keep in touch with this talent and they’re one of the first ports of call when sourcing for a new role.
+By simply building some messaging into your recruiting email templates, you can keep in touch with this talent and make them one of the first ports of call when sourcing for a new role.

 7. Create an internship program